ani171/RTL_to_GDS_Cadence_flow/floorplan/README.md

 ![image](https://github.com/user-attachments/assets/a17155b8-fb30-4405-82c8-a762ef628ad0)

 3. In the Innovus GUI
-    * Click on File option
+    * Click on the File option
     * Click ok Import design
 4. In the Import design window
     * Add the netlist file is generated after synthesis.
 Note to add the power pads before importing
     * Select the `Auto assign` option
     * Select the lef files and add the required lef files according to the pdk being used
+    * Add in the IO file
     * Declare the power and ground nets
-    * For MMMC definition, click on `Create analysis Configuration`
+    * For MMMC definition, click on `Create analysis Configuration` <br>
-            * In the library sets, add in the fast cells liberty file for minimum timing analysis and slow cells liberty file for maximum timing analysis
+            * In the library sets, add in the fast cells liberty file for minimum timing analysis and slow cells liberty file for maximum timing analysis <br>
+            * Define the best and worst RC corners by specifying the appropriate temperature according to the PDK <br>
+            * Define the best and worst operating conditions using the PVT values specified in the PDK <br>
+            * Now specify the delay corners.
+Set the analysis to `On-Chip Variation`.
+Create maximum delay analysis using the worst RC corner and minimum analysis using the best RC corner.
+Note that Early timing would be related to the minimum timing and the best operating condition while the late timing would be related to maximum timing and worst operating condition <br>
+            * In the `Constraints mode` option add in the sdc file obtained after technology mapping and optimization via synthesis stage <br>
+      * Save the MMMC analysis defined file as a `.view` file
+      * Click on OK, the die along with IO pads is now ready for the next stage